Skip to main content

 1. Clone the tutorial repository and cd into the project directory:

-5. Install the project's dependencies dbt-utils and teradata-utils.
+3. Install the project's dependencies dbt-utils and teradata-utils.
 This can be done through the following command:

-Data warehouse setup
+Data setup

 1. Create or select a working database.
 The dbt profile in the project points to a database called teddy_retailers.
-You can change the schema value to point to an existing database in your Teradata Vantage instance or you can create the teddy_retailers database running the following script in your database client:
+You can change the schema value to point to an existing database in your Teradata system or you can create the teddy_retailers database running the following script in your database client:

 Configure dbt